Users Alejandro Varderi and Nora Glickman report:

 - Regarding the "This is what we get" follow-up from the reporters: Where are they seeing this?
 Is it being reported by the browser?
 Is it being reported by the email client?
 Are there any "learn more" links?
 Could I get a screenshot if possible?

-#4 Updated by Marilyn Weber over 1 year ago
+#4 Updated by Marilyn Weber almost 2 years ago

 Here are the replies: